jamargoochIT/osticket-prereqs/README.md

 Now let’s create a folder in the C drive named PHP.

-Alright, now we’re going to unzip the PHP files that osTicket is going to use onto the C drive.
+On the C drive we’re going to unzip the PHP files that osTicket is going to use.

 Unzip php-7.3.8-nts-Win32-VC15-x86.zip to the PHP folder you just created on the C drive.

 ![image](https://github.com/user-attachments/assets/393dc89e-0314-42a3-83d6-0000d2adf737)

 After that’s finished, we’re going to install VC_redist.x86.exe.
-Which installs Visual C++ redistributable, giving osTicket the tools to operate properly.
+Which installs Visual C++ redistributable, which is like a toolbox that osTicket needs to operate correctly.
+Installing it ensures that all the parts osTicket relies on are available on our virtual machine.

 Let’s click on the exe to get the installation started.